-Coffee, like a fine wine, is defined by the region it is grown in and each has its own unique flavors and fragrances.
-With origins in Africa, coffee production has spread all over the world and is enjoyed by millions of people everyday.
+Coffee, like a fine wine, is defined by the region it's grown in and each has its own unique flavors and fragrances.
+With deep origins in Africa, coffee production has spread all over the world and is enjoyed by millions of people everyday.
 You can enjoy a fresh brewed cup of traditional drip coffee, espresso blends, single serve coffee pods, K cups® , and more.
 The sky is the limit when it comes to getting a quality coffee drink to enjoy and tapping into the exotic coffee blends from around the world will certainly enhance your coffee experience.
 In order to enjoy exotic coffee to its fullest, you should experience the different exotic blends from all over the world.

 African coffee is considered to be the ultimate in gourmet coffee.
 The most notable growing regions include Kenya, Tanzania, and Ethiopia.
 From this region, you will find the Arabica coffees that are known for being robust and rich in flavor.
 Coffee from this region comes in medium to dark roast and has toasty flavors and aromas.
 Try some blends from this region and you will get quality coffee that will awaken your senses in the morning.

 If you are looking for a pure and natural blend of coffee, South American has you covered.
 Coffee grown from this region is organic and natural, and the flavors will amaze you.
 Brazil is the largest coffee producer in the world and is known for its heavy body, nutty flavored coffees.
 From Colombia, you will find fruity blends that offer a perfect balance of acidity and crispness.
 Peru is famous for its light bodied coffees that have nutty and chocolate aromas and flavors.

 Hawaiian Coffee – Regarded as the most exotic coffee in the world